QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 }
 ```

 ⚠️ Actually, `wait` is blocking the parent until a **signal** is received.
-This could be another signal than the exit one:
+This could be another signal other than the exit one:

 * `WIFEXITED(status)`: process was killed
 * `WIFSIGNALED(status)`: process was killed (manually)